view large

 Aerospatiale/Sud Nord-262

 The Nord 262 was a commuter prop with 29 seats built in the 1960s.
-Although a modest succes (110 built), some are still in service.
+Although a modest succes (110 built), a few are still in service.

 photo: TG-NTR of RACSA, Flores 05.2001 Servaas Verbrugge